oracle-livelabs/database/db-19c-fundamentals/hybrid-partitioned-tables/partitioning.md

     In order to use the Bucket we just created, we need to create the proper credentials.

-5. Click the user profile icon in the top right of the screen.
+5. Click the user profile icon in the top right of the screen and select your full username (the first option under the profile drop down).

   ![Locate account](./images/locate-account.png)